-A few sites that broker employers, contract jobs, and online talent are www.odesk.com, www.elance.com, freelance.com and www.fiverr.com.
+A few sites that broker employers, contract jobs, and online talent are www.odesk.com, www.elance.com, freelancer.com, and www.fiverr.com.
 All of these companies do not charge freelancers upfront fees for finding them jobs and projects.

 6. Get back to your education

 Another smart move would be to get back to your education.
 There is never a wrong time to improve your academic background and skill set.
 Go to a community college and take classes to keep your skills up to date, take a training program, or complete your GED if not completed already.
-This shows and feels like making real progress and will give you a boost of confidence.
+This carries weight, shows you are making progress in a positive direction, and will give you a boost of confidence.

 7. Clear your record

 Depending on the state and type of crime, you may have the right to get your felony removed from your records in a legal manner.
 Do some research, find a lawyer, and discuss with him or her how you can get the felony deleted from your records.
-Most will do a free consultation.
-For more information visit legalvoice
+Most will do a free consultation, ask as many questions as possible!

 8. Get references

-Landing a job offer is much easier if you have solid references that.
-You will need to select references that will be strong advocates for you. they should be able to explain that you worked very well on previous jobs or projects while in training and that you can perform this potential job.
+Landing a job offer is much easier if you have solid references that can vouch for you.
+Select references that will be strong advocates for you and communicate your value to potential employers.
+They should be able to explain that you worked very well on previous jobs or projects and that you can perform this potential job.
 By using references you are borrowing the creditably of the other individuals character as well as yours.